 The controls are all packed on the right-hand side.
 This allows for a single-handed operation with focus and capture dials on the top and the main set of control buttons in the back.
 This is a standard layout used by most digital cameras.

-The menu and settings are very detailed meant for seasoned photographers.
+The menu and settings are very detailed and meant for seasoned photographers.
 As much as this helps the experienced users to get accurate images, beginners may find the menu a bit difficult to navigate.
 To enhance the functionality, the camera buttons are adjustable.
 You can map different functions to each button manually.

-One good thing is, you won’t have to adjust the image after the capture.
+One good thing is, that you won’t have to adjust the image after the capture.
 The electronic viewfinder is this time equipped with a large 1.44 million dots OLED which gives you a real-time sample of what the image looks like, with very high accuracy.

 Hence, the image you shoot is the image you get.
 On the other hand, the three inches LCD isn’t the most accurate or brightest when compared to other cameras.
 However, you can increase its brightness from the settings to make it more usable.
 With the great viewfinder, you will not feel the LCD restricting you on a bright day.